dbarowy/bingerator/README.md

 Downloading
 -----------

+The easiest way to get Bingerator is via Maven.
+If you're using SBT, you can simply add the following to your `build.sbt`:

+    libraryDependencies += "net.ettinsmoor" % "bingerator_2.10" % "0.2.2"

-The easiest way to get Bingerator is [as a binary release](https://github.com/dbarowy/bingerator/releases/tag/0.2.1).
+A slightly more cumbersome way to get Bingerator, popular among homesteaders, is [as a binary release](https://github.com/dbarowy/bingerator/releases/tag/0.2.2).
 Please be sure to have an up-to-date version of Scala (v.2.10.4).

-If you need a differently-configured build, I suggest that you [checkout a copy of the source](#source) and [see the build instructions](#building).
+If you need a differently-configured build, or if binary releases bounce off of your tinfoil hat, I suggest that you [checkout a copy of the source](#source) and [see the build instructions](#building).

 Usage
 -----